namaniitb/Factuality-Classifier/README.md

 Factuality Module
 ==================

-This module is developed for the NewsReade project[1] and aims to classify whether statements in a text are factual (have happened or haven't happened), probable, possible or underspecified.
+This module is developed for the NewsReader project[1] and aims to classify whether statements in a text are factual (have happened or haven't happened), probable, possible or underspecified.

 To train the classifier, data from FactBank v1 was used [2] and Mallet 2.0.7[3] to generate a model for machine learning.